 QILT is administered by the Social Research Centre (SRC) under contract to the Department of Education.
 This contract was awarded to SRC following a competitive tender process.
-The Social Research Centre is responsible for all aspects of survey administration, including selecting and contacting the students and graduates to be included in the surveys, as well as publishing results on the ComparED and QILT website.
+The Social Research Centre is responsible for all aspects of survey administration, including selecting and contacting the students and graduates to be included in the surveys, as well as publishing results on the ComparED and QILT websites.

 On 1 May 2017 the then Minister for Education, the Hon Simon Birmingham, announced at the Universities Australia 2017 Conference that QILT will be renamed.
 On 31 October 2019 the rebranded and student focused website, ComparED was released.